aben1188/my-star-repos/README.md

 * [langgenius/dify](https://github.com/langgenius/dify): Dify is an open-source LLM app development platform.
 Dify's intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you quickly go from prototype to production.
 * [Miserlou/DirtyShare](https://github.com/Miserlou/DirtyShare): Peer to Peer Filesharing in Pure Javascript With Node.js and Socket.io
 * [virskor/DiscuzQ](https://github.com/virskor/DiscuzQ): Flutter open source application for DiscuzQ
+* [sabrogden/Ditto](https://github.com/sabrogden/Ditto): Ditto is an extension to the Windows Clipboard.
+You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.
 * [DKJone/DKWechatHelper](https://github.com/DKJone/DKWechatHelper): 不止于抢红包，功能丰富的微信插件。
 * [839891627/dnmp](https://github.com/839891627/dnmp): 简单可理解的搭建 dnmp 环境。在此基础上由你自行定制！
 * [Tinywan/dnmp](https://github.com/Tinywan/dnmp): docker-compose部署LNMP环境 Nginx/Openresty、MySQL（5.7、8.0、8.1）、PHP7.4（8.0、5.6）、Redis5.0、PHPMyAdmin、Xdebug、RabbitMQ、Nacos